i-sahraoui/sql-query-agent/README.md

 If you already have a PostgreSQL database running, just point your `.env` file at it.
 The agent reads your schema and data automatically and requires no changes.

 Make sure your database is accessible at the host and port you specify.
-The user must have read access for the agent to work.
+You must have read access for the agent to work.

-### Step 4 -- Run The App
+### Step 4 - Run The App

 ```bash
 streamlit run app.py